tsuru/tsuru/docs/build.rst

 1. Operating System
 -------------------

-At the moment, tsuru server is fully supported and tested on Ubuntu 12.04 and the steps below will guide you throught the install process.
+The steps below will guide you throught the install process on Ubuntu Server 12.04.

 If you try to build tsuru server on most Linux systems, you should have few problems and if there are problems, we are able to help you.
 Just ask on #tsuru channel on irc.freenode.net.

 * *Have you tried tsuru server on other systems?
 Let us know and* :doc:`contribute </community>` *to the project.*

 2. Hardware